 - Freshly grated salt and pepper

-- 1 tbsp chopped fresh coriander to garnish
+- 1 tablespoon chopped fresh coriander to garnish

 - Gently heat the oil in a large non-stick saucepan over a medium heat sauté the onion for 4 – 5 minutes until soft.
 Once soft stir in the ginger and garlic paste and cook for a further 2 minutes.